Elbert F. Cox

 Elbert Cox was born on this date in 1895.
 He was a Black mathematician and educator.

-Elbert Frank Cox was born in Evansville, Indiana; he was the oldest of three boys born to Johnson D. Cox, an elementary school principal, and his wife, Eugenia D. Cox.
+Elbert Frank Cox was born in Evansville, Indiana, the oldest of three boys to Johnson D. Cox, an elementary school principal, and his wife, Eugenia D. Cox.
 Close-knit and highly religious, the Cox family had a respect for learning that mirrored the father's educational career.
-Cox was directed toward Indiana University when he demonstrated high school mathematics and physics ability.
+When he demonstrated high school mathematics and physics ability, Cox was directed toward Indiana University.
 While at Indiana, he was elected to undergraduate offices and joined the Kappa Alpha Phi fraternity.

 After graduation in 1917, Cox entered the U. S. Army as a private during World War I and was promoted to staff sergeant in six months.
 Upon discharge, he became an instructor of mathematics at a high school in Henderson, Kentucky.
 In 1920 or 1921 (sources vary), Cox joined the faculty of Shaw University in Raleigh, North Carolina, and left there two years later to attend Cornell University with a full scholarship.
 In the summer of 1925, when Cox received his doctorate from Cornell, he became the first Black to earn a degree in pure mathematics, a field concerned with mathematical theory rather than practice or application.